-- "All AGV Members are entitled to the following benefits: ... (f) To be eligible to seek nomination for public office as a candidate for the Greens (NC 9.8), subject to clause 56.13", - probity should only be rejected where there are compelling and serious reasons why, in the interests of the AGV, the member should be deemed not suitable to stand as a candidate. - 4.
+"All AGV Members are entitled to the following benefits: ... (f) To be eligible to seek nomination for public office as a candidate for the Greens (NC 9.8), subject to clause 56.13".

 The paramount duty of the Probity Panel is to make decisions in the best interests of the AGV.
-The Probity Panel will, in this regard, consider the values, policy positions and political imperatives of the party in making all decisions.
+The 4.
+Probity Panel will, in this regard, consider the values, policy positions and political imperatives of the party in making all decisions.